elliotjb/Culverin-Engine3D/README.md

 ﻿# 3D Engine
-This is a project consistent of creating a Game Engine, that allows you to use tools to create video games.
+This is a project consistent of creating a Game Engine that allows you to use tools to create video games.
+It's created for educational purposes, and we are two students that are studying a Video Games Development and Design degree at CITM, Terrassa (UPC).

 ## Example Street scene:
 ![](https://i.gyazo.com/2fb46188c5188013b7bd76f6e2278bfc.jpg)